How many courses does CLF Post 16 offer?

 This varies depending on subject but typically, students can expect class sizes between 10 and 20.

 What pastoral provision is in place for students?

-All students are allocated an academic mentor, whom they will see once in the week and will support them with both academic progress and their career pathways as well as any other concerns throughout their time with us.
-Beyond this, there is a wider support network, which includes experienced Heads of College and Heads of Post 16 for each Pathway and learning support assistants.
+All students are allocated an Academic Mentor, whom they will see once in the week and will support them with both academic progress and their career pathways as well as any other concerns through their time with us.
+Beyond this, there is a wider support network which includes experienced Heads of College, Student Support and Academic Coaches.

 What if I have additional learning needs?